woIowizard/blackjack/README.md

 ![stratfind-first](img/stratfind-first.png)

 Stratfind finds that a positive edge of 0.0116% is possible at x=2.
 Given the wide possible variation in results, we might seek a slightly more robust edge.
-The following command runs a brute-force search beginning at x=3 and seeking a strategy with edge at least 0.02%:
+The following command runs a brute-force search beginning at x=3 and sets the threshold to 0.02%:

 ```stratfind -s 3 -b .0002```